 Custom ammo icons

-will be overlayed over the original images
+is found in the HWP, it will be overlayed over the original images

 , respectively.
 This is useful if you only need to replace a few certain ammo icons, and not the entire set of ammo icons.
 This is especially important to ensure forwards-compability of your sidecar HWPs for your scripts (see below).

 For example, if you want to replace the “Air Attack” icon with a crosshair icon, but leave everything else alone, just draw the cross hair icon on the correct position and make all other frames fully transparent.

 The most common HWPs will be stored in the

 directory of Hedgewars.
 Note that there are two

 directories for Hedgewars, one is system-wide and one is intended for the current user.
 In case of conflicts between both, the user directory will take precendence.

 Storing HWPs in the user

 directory is the most common form of installing a HWP to Hedgewars.
 This is what happens when you use DLCs.
 HWPs distributed in webforums are usually intended to be installed into the user